tinko26/ao/docs/kernel/lock.md

 On a single-core platform, a critical section must disable all interrupts that call kernel functions.
 This includes both the [alarm interrupt](ir_alarm.md) and the [task switch interrupt](ir_task.md).
 Potentially, additional measures must be taken on a multi-core platform, such as spinlocks.
 However, the implementation must ensure, that no two threads of execution can be inside a critical section simultaneously.
 Additionally, the implementation must support calls from both tasks and interrupt handlers.

 Furthermore, the implementation should support nesting, although this is not strictly required by the kernel package.
-However, it can be assumed, that a call to `ao_lock()` is always followed by a call to `ao_unlock()` with the same parameter and from the same block scope.
+However, it can be assumed, that a call to `ao_lock()` is always followed by a call to `ao_unlock()` with the same parameter and from the same block scope, and that nesting calls do not overlap.

 ```c
 ao_lock_t * l1;